DamoM73/digital-solutions-text/ds_textbook/2_develop/1_design_ui_ux/unit_1.md

 A design's usability depends on how well its features accommodate users' needs and contexts.

-In Digital Solutions we will focus on the five usability principles of accessibility, effectiveness, safety, utility and learnability.
+In Digital Solutions we will focus on five usability principles:
+- accessibility
+- effectiveness
+- safety
+- utility
+- learnability

 ### Accessibility